-Have you heard the usage of the terms colocation centerOpens in a new tab. or carrier hotel data center?
-It is noted that these terms are interchangeable for the same kind of data structure in which space, equipment, and bandwidth are rented to customers who engage in retail applications.
+Have you heard the terms colocation center or carrier hotel data center?
+These terms are interchangeable for the same kind of data structure in which space, equipment, and bandwidth are rented to customers who engage in retail applications.

 Facilities designated for colocation engage in power, space, physical security, and cooling regarding the networking equipment, storage, and servers that belong to various firms.
 Moreover, such a center also provides connections for these renters regarding multiple types of network and telecommunications services at the rate of a cost noted as being minimum and with no burdensome complexities.